Digital Video Articles, Tutorials, Guides & Q & A

 The luminance frequency of VHS is between 3.4MHz and 4.4MHz.

-Hi8’s reign lasted for about 10 years before Digital8 emerged with a resolution of 500 lines.
+Hi8’s reign lasted about 10 years before Digital8 emerged with a resolution of 500 lines.

 Tape Types

-When it was first introduced in 1989, Hi8 stood apart from its cousin Video8 when it came to tape type.
+When it was first introduced in 1989, Hi8 stood apart from its cousin Video8 regarding tape type.

 Hi8 supported two types of tapes –